You probably are here because you want to improve the website you already have, or you’re trying to figure out what you should do for your new site.

+Offering a search bar on your page may increase your response rate.
+People sometimes want to narrow their search further once they locate your page or website.
 If you can offer a search bar on your page, you may be able to increase your level of activity on your site.
 Anything you can do to save people trouble by providing something on your site will help you to keep them on your site longer and thus increase sales.

 This is the proper place to put this and this is where people expect to find it.
 Include the following information on your contact page.

-- Name of company
+- Name of the company

 - Location (if a walk-in store)

 Alternatively, you may want to opt for a contact form that allows people to fill out a contact form to reach you.
 Then you can handle these as they come in.
 People may also be more likely to fill out a quick form than they will to click on your email links or pick up the phone.

 Providing “back to top” buttons allows you to save the visitor more time when they are shopping or surfing on your site.
 This also improves the navigation system and increases your UX.